 This approach allows users to become familiar with the new system and provide feedback as they work with the customer module.
 Once the manufacturing module is complete, the two modules can be integrated and deployed as a single comprehensive solution.
 This is a great strategy that allows users to get comfortable with the new system and do some active testing with real data.
 Often, this process will even reveal additional adjustments that need to be made to the scope of work.

-Planning is done.
-Approval has been given.
+You’ve trudged through a lengthy software development discovery phase.
+The planning is done!
+Approval has been given!
 Time for the coding to begin …

 If you missed any of the installments in our series, access them here: